Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: Interval spaces and the Moore effect

-are satisfied and the compact convex body $B$ is positively invariant with respect to (14), then in (14) IME with respect to $\Bbb{J}$ (from example 4) is absent on $B$.
+Thus, for the system of the form if the inequalities are satisfied and the compact convex body $B$ is positively invariant with respect to (14), then in (14) IME with respect to $\Bbb{J}$ (from example 4) is absent on $B$.
 For example, such is the following system:

 if $B$ is the square $\{(x_1, x_2):\ \vert x_1 \vert \leq 1, \vert x_2 \vert \leq 1 \}$ or the circle $\{(x_1, x_2): \ x_1^2 = x_2^2 \leq 1\}$.

 {\bf Example 8}.
 Consider $\Bbb{J}$ from example 5.
 Let $Q$ be rectangular triangle with vertices at the points $(-1;2); (-1;-1); (1;-1)$.